web-id-fr/mario/README.md

 ![Popup asking to install command line tools](./resources/img/command_line_tools_prompt_install.png)

-After you clone this repository, you need to `make dotfiles`:
+After you clone this repository, you need to `make config`:

 ```bash
 # a good idea would be to create a folder for you code first